adambard/learnxinyminutes-docs/logtalk.html.markdown

 yes
 ```

+As hot-patching forcefully breaks encapsulation, there is a `complements` compiler flag that can be set (globally or on a per-object basis) to allow, restrict, or prevent it.

 # Parametric objects and categories

 Objects and categories can be parameterized by using as identifier a compound term instead of an atom.
 Object and category parameters are _logical variables_ shared with all encapsulated predicates.
 An example with geometric circles: